isar/isar/packages/isar/README.md

 --- | ---
 <img src="https://raw.githubusercontent.com/isar/isar/main/.github/assets/benchmarks/delete.png" width="100%" /> | <img src="https://raw.githubusercontent.com/isar/isar/main/.github/assets/benchmarks/size.png" width="100%" />

-If you are interested in more benchmarks or check how Isar performs on your device you can run the [benchmarks](https://github.com/isar/isar_benchmark) yourself.
+If you are interested in more benchmarks or want to check how Isar performs on your device you can run the [benchmarks](https://github.com/isar/isar_benchmark) yourself.

 ## Unit tests